andreassch/RPGAssistant/README.md

 ## Customisation

-RPGAssistant can be adapted to role playing systems other than The Dark Eye (or Das Schwarze Auge in German).
-To facilitate that, the UI has been separated from the backend that depends on the system as much as possible.
-You are welcome to share extensions that you have created.
+RPGAssistant can be adapted to different role playing systems To facilitate that, the UI has been separated from the backend as much as possible.
+There are two system-dependent modules:
+1. Calendar computations.
+Classes Calendar, Date and MoonPhase and enums Month and Reckoning are expected.
+Please refer to the implementations for The Dark Eye in TDECalendar for details.
+Include the new module in CalendarWidget and use its namespace.
+2. Computation of modifiers due to bad health.
+Expected is a function computeModifier which takes current hit points and total hit points as parameters and returns a modifier.
+Please refer to the TDEModifier module for details.

 ## Author

-This program is written by Andreas Schneider (andreas underscore schn at web dot de).
+This program has been written by Andreas Schneider (andreas underscore schn at web dot de).